axocomm/lambda.codes/resources/pages/about/index.md

 # About

 Hello.
-My name is Trevor, and I am a software engineer focusing on web development, DevOps, and some Unix system administration.
+My name is Trevor, and I am a software engineer focusing on backend web development, DevOps, and some Unix system administration.
 I grew up at the Jersey Shore and currently reside in the Overbrook Farms section of Philadelphia.

 I am currently happily employed at Philadelphia startup Picwell, where I help out with DevOps and feature development for our Medicare plan